 Aim of the Course:

-This course teaches the principles of computer graphics and enables students to implement modeling/rendering/animation systems as well as 3D video games in a C++/OpenGL/Cg environment.
+This course teaches the principles of computer graphics and enables students to implement modeling, rendering, and animation systems as well as 3D video games in a C++/OpenGL/Cg environment.

 Detailed Program and Class Schedule: